MARIO TREIBIT | ASSOCIATE HEAD COACH

 In 2000, Treibit coached the World All-Star Team in footvolley - a 4 v.
 4 competition played on a beach volleyball court using all parts of the body but the hands - against the Brazilian team in San Paolo, Brazil.

 Treibit earned dual master's degrees in electrical engineering and sports and physical education while in the USSR.
 He is also fluent in five languages (English, Russian, Romanian, French and Spanish).
 Treibit currently resides in Flushing, N.Y., with his wife, Tatiana.
-His youngest son, Ronald, is a student at the Bronx High School of Science and his eldest son, Alexander, is a student at Cornell University.
+His youngest son, Ronald, is a student at St. John's University and his eldest son, Alexander, is a graduate of Cornell University.

 BRYAN WEBER | ASSISTANT COACH

-Prior to joining St. John's, Weber was a volunteer assistant coach for the 2014 SUNY New Paltz men's team, who appeared in their first NCAA tournament in program history.
+Prior to joining St. John's, Weber was a volunteer assistant coach for the 2014 SUNY New Paltz men's team, who appeared in their first NCAA tournament in program history and advanced to the national semifinals.
+Under the guidance of Weber, the team led the nation in three statistical categories, assists per set (12.3), kills per set (13.3) and winning percentage (.875).
+He also coached three AVCA Division III All-Americans and the AVCA Newcomer of the Year during his time with the Hawks.
 Weber also has coaching experience at both high school and middle school levels.

 Weber is a 2013 graduate of SUNY New Paltz, where he earned a Bachelor of Science in Marketing.